-First created in 1982 by President Ronald Reagan, Head Start Awareness Month is an opportunity to share at the local, state and national level the power of Head Start.
+First created in 1982 by President Ronald Reagan, Head Start Awareness Month is an opportunity to share at the local, state and national levels the power of Head Start.

 As President Reagan said in his proclamation, Head Start “has earned recognition and support for its success in early childhood education and development.”
-Continuing this awareness and bringing new awareness to Head Start’s mission is not only critical, but also fun.
+Continuing this awareness and creating new champions for Head Start’s mission is not only critical, but also fun.
 This October, join NHSA in building knowledge of and support for Head Start’s whole-child and whole-community approach to supporting families on their path to success.

 Help us strengthen

 Millions of American children are in desperate need of the window of opportunity for success in life that Head Start provides.
 Through our Dollar per Child campaign, the National Head Start Association ensures that the voices of these at-risk children and their families are heard in the halls of Congress, before the White House, and in state capitals.

 In 1965, our nation made a commitment to open a window of opportunity for at-risk children through "Project Head Start."
 In the 50+ years since, nearly 35 million Americans have attended Head Start.

 Spread awareness about the impact of Head Start by highlighting alumni in your community and around the nation who are demonstrating the power of the Head Start advantage.
 Head Start alumni have gone on to become business owners and artists, musicians and doctors, teachers and members of Congress, and exceptional sons, daughters and parents.
 Those who have been touched by this program know the reality of how a head start in life can help lead to success.